konvajs/site/source/docs/svelte/Filters.md

-title: How to apply canvas filters with vue and konva?
+title: How to apply canvas filters with Svelte and Konva?
 layout: svelte_page

 ---

 To apply filters you need to cache `Konva.Node` manually.
-You can do it `created()` method.
+You can do this initially in the `onMount()` method.

-Probably you will need to recache nodes every time you update their styles in `updated()`.
+In case you dynamically change the style of the nodes you need to recache them manually for the changes to take effect on the canvas.
+This can be done by calling the `cache()` method on the affected nodes directly after a change (like in the demo) or in the `afterUpdate()` method to automatically recache the node on each state change in the component.

-Instructions: click on the rectangle to see changes
+Instructions: hover over the rectangle to see the changes

 <iframe src="https://codesandbox.io/embed/github/konvajs/site/tree/master/svelte-demos/filters?hidenavigation=1&view=split&fontsize=10&module=/App.svelte" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>